Maharashtra elections: Average victory margin of candidates was 49 per cent of total votes polled

 Performance of Women MLAs:

-Among the 288 MLAs,24 women have been analysed.
+Among the 288 MLAs, 24 women have been analysed.

 All of them won with more than 30 per cent of vote share in their constituencies.